 What to Do in Lamu: Five Things You Should Not Miss

-As I mentioned previously, we were in Lamu for 5 days but I think you can fit everything in this itinerary within 3 days.
+As I mentioned previously, we were in Lamu for 5 days but I think you can fit everything in this itinerary into 3 days.
 I would say though that 5 days allowed us to truly relax and enjoy being there.
 We were not rushed to do anything and were not disappointed when it rained for some time during our stay.
 So, I would certainly recommend a longer stay if you can afford the time.

 Having said that, here are some activities I think you simply must not miss when in Lamu…